mousebird-consulting-inc/WhirlyGlobe/index.md

 ## Videos

-Check out what the toolkit can do.
+Check out what the SDK can do.
 Here are a couple of short videos showing off the globe and the map, respectively.

 <div class="row">
   <div class="col-sm-6">